s555hha/my-nc-news/README.md

 ## Testing

-All testing was done with jest, to check that API is function correctly you can run
+All testing was done with jest, to check that API is functioning correctly you can run
 ```bash
 npm test app